worldofmarcus/project-portfolio-5/README.md

 * [VSCode](https://code.visualstudio.com/) - Used to create and edit the site.
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to debug and test responsiveness.
 * [Trello](https://trello.com/en-GB) - A project management tool to organize the project.
-* [Cloudinary](https://cloudinary.com/) - A service that hosts all static files in the project.
+* [Amazon Web Services](https://aws.amazon.com/) - A service that hosts all static files and images in the project.
 * [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
 * [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
-* [PEP8 Validation](http://pep8online.com/) - At the time for deploying this project the PEP8 Online Validaton service was offline, therefore not used.
+* [CI Python Linter](https://pep8ci.herokuapp.com/) - Used to lint the Python code in the project
 * [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code

 ## Libraries